nus-cs2113-AY1920S2/duke/docs/README.md

 Example: find Homework
 Command: Find all the task with description that contains the word/phrase j.

+1. Help
+Input: help
+Command: List out all the commands

 1. Exit
 Input: bye
 Command: Terminate the program and automatically help you store the Task into your hard disk with directory ../data/Duke.txt